ivnvxd/pyquest/README.md

 In Python, there are three built-in numeric data types: `integers`, `floating-point` numbers, and `complex` numbers.

+- `Integers` are whole numbers, such as 1, 2, 3, 4, and so on.
+They can be positive or negative, but they cannot have a fractional part.
+- `Floating-point` numbers are numbers with a fractional part, such as 3.14, 2.718, and so on.
+They can be positive or negative.
+- `Complex` numbers are numbers with a real part and an imaginary part, such as 3 + 4j, 2 - 5j, and so on.

 It is also possible to convert between numeric data types in Python using built-in functions.
 For example, the `int()` function can be used to convert a floating-point number or a string to an integer, and the `float()` function can be used to convert an integer or a string to a floating-point number.